 - Restart your computer and access BIOS screen using Esc, F1, F2, F10, F11, DEL key.

-- Move to the Security tab using the arrow key then locate TPM state, make sure it’s enabled.
+- Move to the Security tab using the arrow key then locate TPM state, and make sure it’s enabled.
 If not press enter key the select the enable option.

 Pro Tip: if you are going to clean install Windows 11, make sure to install Windows 11 (or Windows 10) in the UEFI mode to prevent any issues in the future.